JLangeloh/jlangeloh.github.io/research.md

 *Outputs:* See [publications](/publications) [M1](/publications#islam), [A2](/publications#reasoning), [A6](/publications#council), [A8](/publications#mission)

-# Political Philosophy in the Middle Ages
+# Political Philosophy in the Middle Ages and argumenation from examples
-I provided an historical and analytical description of the previously neglected role that exemplary and historical argumentation play in scholastic political treatises.
+In my PhD thesis, I provided an historical and analytical description of the previously neglected role that exemplary and historical argumentation play in scholastic political treatises.
+My advisor was Prof. Dr. Wilhelm Schmidt-Biggemann (FU Berlin).
 *Outputs:* See [publications](/publications) [M3](/publications#argumente), [A4](/publications#contingency), [A9](/publications#Minorem)

 # Translation: Athanasius Kircher, *Musurgia Universalis*
-Revision of a Latin-German Translation of the ‘Musurgia Univeralis’ by Athanasius Kircher (Rome 1650).
-Project at the HMT Leipzig (Prof. Dr. Christoph Hust) in cooperation with the DHI Rome (Dr. Markus Engelhardt).
+Together with Frank Böhling, I revised a Latin-German translation of the *Musurgia Univeralis* by Athanasius Kircher (Rome 1650).
+The *Musurgia Univeralis* consists of 10 books and about 1200 total pages that are supposed to contain "everything there is to know about music".
+The translation was originally done by the philologist Günter Scheibel.
+The project was initiated and led by Prof. Dr. Christoph Hust (HMT Leipzig) in cooperation with the DHI Rome (Dr. Markus Engelhardt).
 *Outputs:* See [publications](/publications) [T1](/publications#Kircher)

 # Conceptual History of Performance Concepts
+I analysed which concepts were used to describe musical performances throughout the 18th century.
+The work focused in on three case studies that offered a specific milieu in terms of persons, society, structures, and publication organs.
+The three locations and time frames are also in the title of the book that came out of this project: Hamburg 1725, Berlin 1765, Wien 1800.
+The project was led by Prof. Dr. Dr. h. c.
+Hermann Danuser (HU Berlin).
+I cooperated closely with my two colleagues Laure Spaltenstein and Felix Emter, who covered the 19th and the 20th century, respectively.
-I analysed which concepts are used to describe musical performances throughout the 18th century *Outputs:* See [publications](/publications) [M2](/publications#hamburg)
+*Outputs:* See [publications](/publications) [M2](/publications#hamburg)